adamjmurray/ableton-launchpad-sequencer/ROADMAP.md

 ## Known Issues
 - The first time you start Live's transport, if the playhead is not at the beginning (time 0) the sequencer will not start
 - Sometimes the Launchpad button LEDs get stuck when changing values or displaying the active step on the grid.
+- Redoing a change to pattern steps doesn't work

 ## 1.1
-- Track-level operations / settings:
-  - reverse
-  - randomize
-  - copy
-  - paste
-  - clear
-    - Note: Check how many undo points these operations create.
-If it creates 8, probably can't do anything about it besides make a feature request to C74 and list in Known Issues for now.
-  - "Gate Summing" modes for handling simultaneous gate values on a step:
+- Track "gate Summing" modes for handling simultaneous gate values on a step:
   - add
   - lowest
   - highest
   - random
-  - Modulation and Aftertouch latch option (add an "L" button next to the pattern descriptions)
+- Global Modulation and Aftertouch latch option (add an "L" button next to the pattern descriptions)

 ## 1.2
 - Constrain all notes to scale pitches so arpeggiations work as expected